oneforawe/config-repo/config/bash/notes/notes.md

 interface or CLI.

-Bash is a shell, but there are many other shells, such as sh (the Thompson shell and then the Bourne Shell), csh (the C shell), tcsh (the he TENEX C shell), ksh (the Korn shell), zsh (the Z Shell), fish (the friendly interactive shell), rc (run commands), ash, es, dash, sash, etc.  Here are some [shell comparisons](https://hyperpolyglot.org/unix-shells).
+Bash is a shell, but there are many other shells, such as sh (the Thompson shell and then the Bourne Shell), csh (the C shell), tcsh (the TENEX C shell), ksh (the Korn shell), zsh (the Z Shell), fish (the friendly interactive shell), rc (run commands), ash, es, dash, sash, etc.  Here are some [shell comparisons](https://hyperpolyglot.org/unix-shells).